 Half Price Bottles at Ascension Coffee

 Ascension Coffee features breakfast and lunch/dinner food options, a top-notch coffee bar and beer and wine.
-The wines are available both by the glass and the bottle, and right now between the hours of 4:00 pm and 7:00 pm all bottles are half-price, making for some fantastic values.
-They currently feature six reds, four whites, 2 bubbles and one rosé.
+The wines are available both by the glass and the bottle, and right now between the hours of 4:00 pm and close all bottles are half-price, making for some fantastic values.
+They currently feature eleven reds, six whites, 2 bubbles and three rosés, plenty of options for any palate.
+The view from the patio is outstanding and both the service and food are fantastic.
 Of the list, one of the whites and one red stand out as the best values:

 - Walt Chardonnay.
 Walt is the Sonoma Pinot Noir and Chardonnay label for Napa-based Hall, owned by Dallas real estate developers Craig and Katherine Hall.
 This Sonoma Coast Chardonnay is packed with rich tropical fruit, creme and a hint of minerality, and it has receive a series of 90+ scores from Wine Enthusiast and Wine Spectator, including a 94 for the 2015 vintage.
 The half-price bottle price works out to about $6 per glass…an amazing value for such a high quality wine.